Lodovico Agostini: Music and influence

-Ferrara, in the 1580s and 1590s, was one of the most musically advanced and sophisticated places in Europe.
-Under the patronage of Duke Alfonso II d'Este the court developed into a place of musical experimentation, with a group of virtuoso female singers (the concerto di donne) available to an equally virtuoso group of composers, who included Luzzaschi, Agostini, and in the 1590s, Carlo Gesualdo.
-They all wrote music for the enjoyment of a small group of connoisseurs, including the Duke himself.
-In this rarefied atmosphere an avant-garde style of music flourished, and Agostini was one of the most musically daring of the group.
-In some ways the scene at Ferrara was reminiscent of the activity at Avignon in the late 14th century, which produced a musical style known as the ars subtilior; indeed the Ferrarese scene is reminiscent of certain 20th and 21st century movements.

 Agostini was fond of musical enigmas, puzzles, surprise and double-entendre, and his many musical collections display this.
 Enigmi musicali and L'echo, et enigmi musicali are canons to be solved by riddles, full of unusual chromatic progressions, instrumental interpolations, and other musical curiosities.
-Some of his books of madrigals are written in a virtuoso singing style obviously intended for the three current members of the concerto di donne (Laura Peverara, Anna Guarini, and Livia d'Arco).
+Some of his books of madrigals are written in a virtuoso singing style intended for the three members of the concerto di donne of the time: Laura Peverara, Anna Guarini, and Livia d'Arco.
 His third book of madrigals, for six voices (1582), appears to be the earliest collection of the actual repertory of this ensemble.

 Agostini was also a composer of accompanied solo song; since many of the performers at the court were instrumentalists in addition to singers (for example Livia d'Arco was a virtuoso player of the viol) he wrote for both lute and viol as accompaniment to solo singers.

-While no liturgical music by Agostini has survived (none may have been written), one of his last compositions is Le lagrime del peccatore, a setting of poems by Luigi Tansillo, as a set of madrigali spirituali; it is similar in intent, if not in musical means, to the set Lagrime di San Pietro by Orlando di Lasso, also based on poems by Tansillo.
+No liturgical music by Agostini has survived, and it is unknown whether he had written any.
+One of his last compositions is Le lagrime del peccatore, a setting of poems by Luigi Tansillo, as a set of madrigali spirituali; it is similar in intent, if not in musical means, to the set Lagrime di San Pietro by Orlando di Lasso, also based on poems by Tansillo.

-Agostini died in 1590, and in 1598 Alfonso died and Ferrara was absorbed into the Papal States, effectively ending the musical experimentation there.